drinobre/one-week-team-project-soc/README.md

 <img src="https://user-images.githubusercontent.com/93347177/158183209-ef682fb2-260c-4547-95c5-c94ccd238688.PNG" width="500px"><br/>

- This app was created by a team of four during our School of Code One week project during February 2022.
+ This app was created by a team of four during our School of Code one week project during February 2022.

 **Our project brief was to solve a problem experienced by bootcampers.
 After conducting some research, we identified loneliness and difficulty in connecting with other boot campers as a common issue - which we have addressed through building this app.**